billal4232/python-aws-automation/README.md

 ### terminate_ec2.py

-Searches for an EC2 instance by Name tag and terminates it safely.
+Searches for an EC2 instance by id tag and terminates it safely.

 **Features:**
 - Lists and searches instances by Name tag